 Kouichi Haimawari / Gentle Man / The Crawler

 The hero of the story.
-A 19-year-old who wants to be a hero but his Quirk, Sliding, which is an ability to slide around on the ground at the speed of a bike when three of his limbs are touching it, made him unfit for service.
+A 19-year-old who wants to be a hero but his Quirk, Slide and Glide, which is an ability to slide around on the ground at the speed of a bike when three of his limbs are touching it, made him unfit for service.
 Eventually he decides to get serious, dons a costume after hours and does "hero work" (really just self-imposed public services like directing people, picking up dropped item, helping the elderly cross the street and cleaning up trash), until an encounter with Knuckle Duster changes his life.

 - Accidental Misnaming: After changing his hero name, people still don't bother to remember it, calling him things like "The Hauler" or "The Cruller".

 - Adorkable: Some of his smiles he makes as a result of Good Feels Good put him in this territory.
 Not to mention that he is an Extreme Doormat and an overall Nice Guy.